 This study is part of a larger study which is trying to find a better way of identifying patients who are at risk of developing pressure ulcers (bed sores) and those who already have pressure ulcers.
-A group of experts and patients have worked together to work out a list of questions to ask about you and this study is to check whether we can use this list to give reliable and consistent answers.
-We hope that the answers to these questions will give a good indication of whether you are at risk of a pressure ulcer or not, or if you have a pressure ulcer.
+A group of experts and patients have worked together to work out a list of questions to ask about patients and this study is to check whether we can use this list to give reliable and consistent answers.
+We hope that the answers to these questions will give a good indication of whether people are at risk of developing a pressure ulcer or not, or if they have a pressure ulcer.

-Why have I been chosen?
+Why has the patient been chosen?

-This study is looking for people like you who are in hospital or under the care of community nursing services.
+This study is looking for patients' who are in hospital or under the care of community nursing services.
 Hospital patients and patients within the community will be asked to take part.
 The study includes people with different levels of walking and movement ability.
 This includes people who are able to move easily, as well as people who have difficulty moving or are unable to move.
 It will also include some people who already have a pressure ulcer.

-Do I have to take part?
+Does the patient have to take part?

-No, you do not have to take part.
-Taking part in this study is entirely voluntary and you are under no obligation to take part - it is up to you to decide.
+No, they do not have to take part.
+Taking part in this study is entirely voluntary and there is no obligation to take part - it is up to you to decide whether or not you feel it is appropriate for them to take part.
 If you are interested we will describe the study to you and go through this Information Sheet.
-If you agree to take part you will be asked to sign the Consent Form at the end of this leaflet to show that you have agreed to take part.
-You will be given a copy of this Information Sheet and of the signed Consent Form to keep.
-If you do not wish to take part this will not affect the care that you are currently receiving.
-If you decide to take part you are free to change your mind and withdraw from the study at any time, without giving a reason.
-This would not affect the standard of care you receive.
+If you agree for the patient to take part you will be asked to sign a Consultee Declaration Form to show that you have been consulted about the patient participating in the study and have agreed it is appropriate for them to take part.
+You will be given a copy of this Information Sheet and of the signed Consultee Declaration Form to keep.
+If you do not feel it is appropriate for the patient to take part this will not affect the care that they are currently receiving.

+If you agree for the patient to take part you are free to change your mind and withdraw them from the study at any time, without giving a reason.
+This would not affect the standard of care they receive.